-Maintain a central, searchable, secure library of video assets
+7. Maintain a central, searchable, secure library of video assets.

 No matter how any given energy company uses video most often, in the end, nearly every one creates a robust library of video files in the process.
 Panopto is the only video platform that integrates best-of-breed recording and webcasting with a secure video library.
 All of your Panopto recordings and live webcasts are automatically uploaded into the library and converted for optimal viewing on any computer, tablet, or smartphone.
 Pre-recorded videos can also be uploaded and converted for playback on any device.

 And as the video library grows, Panopto provides a unique video search engine that makes finding information inside your videos as easy as searching for content within email and documents.
-Simply enter a phrase like “electrical structure” into Panopto’s video search engine – you’ll find every relevant recording in your collection and be able to fast-forward to each point in your videos where the term is mentioned (click here to try the search yourself).
+Simply enter a phrase like “electrical structure” into Panopto’s video search engine – you’ll find every relevant recording in your collection and be able to fast-forward to each point in your videos where the term is mentioned.

 Panopto is a video platform that enables you to preserve institutional knowledge, support social learning and creative solutions, scale operations, and better support your teams in the field, helping your energy business discover and leverage new opportunities, produce and deliver a superior product, and build market share.